-4) The use: The main difference between a catastrophe model and a more traditional natural hazard risk assessment as applied in public policy analysis is the application.
-Cat models have thus mainly been developed for insurance or risk sharing settings.
+4) The use: the main difference between a catastrophe model and a more traditional natural hazard risk assessment as applied in public policy analysis is the application.
+Catastrophe (cat) models have thus mainly been developed for insurance or risk sharing settings.
 This contrasts with flood damage reduction analyses, which are often focused on loss prevention or loss reduction.
-Like the public policy models for natural hazard risk assessment described by Petak and Atkisson (1982), catastrophe models are typically modular simulation models producing a probability distribution of potential losses.
-The first two elements (a scientific or hazard module comprising an event generator and a local intensity calculation, and an engineering module for damage estimation) are essentially the same as the first two modules of the public-policy oriented models discussed previously.
-However, a catastrophe model typically extends the public-policy model approach by overlaying the exposure of the insurer over the distribution of damages to compute potential claims.
-In a rather novel application, a catastrophe model developed by IIASA for flooding on the Upper Tisza river in Hungary was used to illustrate policy impacts of options for a nation-wide insurance program.
-This proved useful at a stakeholder workshop, where the local residents, insurance companies and the central government reached a consensus on a policy direction.
-(See Ermolieva et al. 2001; Ekenberg et al. 2003; Brouwers et al. 2003; Linnerooth-Bayer and Väri, forthcoming).
+Like the public policy models for natural hazard risk assessment described by Petak and Atkisson (1982), cat models are typically modular simulation models producing a probability distribution of potential losses.
+The first two elements (a scientific or hazard module comprising an event generator and a local intensity calculation, as well as an engineering module for damage estimation) are essentially the same as the first two modules of the public-policy-oriented models discussed previously.
+However, a catastrophe model typically extends the public-policy-model approach by overlaying the exposure of the insurer over the distribution of damages to compute potential claims.
+In a rather novel application, a catastrophe model developed by IIASA for flooding on the Upper Tisza River in Hungary was used to illustrate the policy impacts of options for a nationwide insurance program.
+This proved useful at a stakeholder workshop, where local residents, insurance companies, and the central government reached a consensus on a policy direction (see Vari et al., 2003; Linnerooth-Bayer and Vari, 2004; Ekenberg et al., 2003).